RenatoHS/guide_survie_osstidburn/_book/04-billets.md

 Do you have free space in your car?
 We suggest carpooling.
 It's good for the environment and it reduces the number of cars in the site.
-Click on the [OsstidBurn carpool link](https://www.groupcarpool.com/t/qtayhw) to set up a carpool.
+Click on the [l'OsstidBurn 2024 carpool link](https://www.groupcarpool.com/t/sebigc) to set up a carpool.

-Stationnement & Bus pour L'OsstidBurn 2023 Billets | Eventbrite **not working, will be updated soon**